Scheduled MonumentsEnglandSite of deserted village of Hopsford

 Site of deserted village of Hopsford is a scheduled monument protected by Historic England under reference 1005731.
 View the official record →

-The site of the deserted village of Hopsford is a medieval settlement located in Warwickshire that was abandoned during the post-medieval period.
+The site of the deserted village of Hopsford is a medieval settlement in Warwickshire whose inhabitants abandoned the village, leaving behind archaeological remains visible in the modern landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005731.

 Site of deserted village of Hopsford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005731.